 The Company has also evaluated the region surrounding the Salamandra project for other prospective areas.
 As a result a regional claim covering 100,000 hectares was acquired in March 2007, named the Victoria claim.
-During the period, the Company started a regional evaluation program to select potential target areas within the Victoria claim region, and recorded expenditures of \$11,635 (Six months 2006 - Nil).
+During the period, the Company completed an initial regional evaluation program, including satellite imaging and on-site geological evaluation to select potential target areas within the Victoria claim region.
+Total expenditures during the period were \$28,929 (Nine months 2006 - Nil).